jest-community/eslint-plugin-jest/docs/rules/no-standalone-expect.md

 This rule aims to eliminate `expect` statements that will not be executed.
-An `expect` inside of a `describe` block but outside of a `test` or `it` block or outside of a `describe` will not execute and therefore will trigger this rule.
+An `expect` inside of a `describe` block but outside of a `test` or `it` block or outside a `describe` will not execute and therefore will trigger this rule.
 It is viable, however, to have an `expect` in a helper function that is called from within a `test` or `it` block so `expect` statements in a function will not trigger this rule.

 Statements like `expect.hasAssertions()` will NOT trigger this rule since these